jhuapl-bio/GE-Workshop-Sandbox/Advanced_Metagenomics.md

 If you have something appear you can skip this step, otherwise follow the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package)

 2. `wsl --install -d ubuntu`
+3. Go Back to powershell and type: `wsl.exe --set-default-version 2`

 You may need to restart your machine after installing